pstaender/neo4jmapper/README.md

   * using object modeling for label-, index-, default-value- and data-processing-support
   * schema-less but with json to key-value-storage support (flatten/unflatten, escaping …)

-**Neo4jMapper is beta until Neo4j v2 is officially released**.
-It's working exclusively with Neo4j v2+ and there will be no support for earlier versions because the label feature is essential for the mapping.
+**Neo4jMapper is not ready for productive environments until Neo4j v2 isn't finally released**.
+Neo4j v2 or above is mandatory.
+Currently it's tested against Neo4j Milestone 2.0.0-M05.

 ## How to use